 How to Check the Strength of Your Thesis

 To begin with, your thesis must demonstrate your position on the issue.
 To do this, it must be clear and concise.
 No one appreciates a chaotic approach to a problem.
 People need to understand your opinion on the topic, together with the arguments that will support your claim.
 You should state your position “A” or “B”, then explain why you support one side of the issue.

 Your position on the problem should challenge others to the discussion.
 If it does, the reader will consume the rest of your essay in an effort to find instances of where he or she can oppose your argument.
 Don’t be afraid to disagree with people, as academic argument leads to the development of knowledge.

-The thesis statement must also focus on the problem, exclusively.
-Including irrelevancies in the thesis statement will make it look unprofessional.
+Your thesis must also focus on the problem, exclusively.
+Including irrelevancies in the thesis will make it look unprofessional.

 Writing Your Thesis Statement

 Now, it’s the perfect time to answer the question “how to write a thesis statement?”
 Whether you are writing a simple essay or a research paper, the approach is pretty much the same.